 “If you two accept Islam, you will remain in command of your country; but if you refuse my Call, you’ve got to remember that all your possessions are perishable.
 My horsemen will appropriate your land, and my Prophethood will assume preponderance over your kingship.”

-No, for my money the Covenant was likely written after the monastery fell under Muslim control, possibly long after, by which time memories of who conquered who and when had become blurred.
+No, for my money the Covenant was written after the monastery fell under Muslim control, possibly long after, by which time memories of who conquered who and when had become blurred.
 And who would have done such a thing – well, in whose interest was it?

 What if Dr Morrow’s version is correct?

 For me these covenants remain apocryphal until other, religiously uncommitted, scholars pick over Dr Morrow’s work and convincingly declare it sound.

 But here’s the kicker – these covenants only refer to Christians under the protection (that’s subjugation to you and me) of Muslims.
 Even if Dr Morrow is right, and even if he could persuade all the world’s Muslims to see it his way, all the Covenants hold out is the possibility of a nicer kind of dhimmitude.

 What will be the effect of the book?

 One of the reviewers, and a signatory of the Covenants Initiative, writes “This book documents what is possibly the third foundational source of Islam”.
 The blurb on the back of the book says “It is nothing short of providential that these treaties have been re-discovered at this precise moment in history”.